 Length: 4 pages

-This bill was introduced on November 27, 2012, in a previous session of Congress, but was not enacted.
+This bill was introduced on November 27, 2012, in a previous session of Congress, but it did not receive a vote.

 Nov 26, 2012